 The Lamoille County Players is proud to announce the return of the Children’s Theater Workshop, which provides an opportunity for children between the ages of 9-14 to participate in a theatrical production.
 The cost for the two week workshop is $175.
 Full and partial scholarships are available by request for those with a need.

-This year, the CTW will be a two week, ten-day workshop, July 31-Aug 4 and Aug 7-11 (Mon-Fri, both weeks).
+This year, the CTW will be a two week, ten-day workshop, July 29-Aug 2 and Aug 5-9 (Mon-Fri, both weeks).
 It is designed to introduce children to theater, cultivate individual talents, and afford those with varied experience the opportunity for continued growth and personal challenge.
 During the course of the two-week camp, participants will collaborate on all aspects of theater production and performance.
-The workshop will conclude with a full performance of Peter Pan, Jr. on Friday Aug 11 at 7:00PM.
+The workshop will conclude with a full performance on Friday Aug 9 at 7:00PM.

 Please note that while no previous theater experience is necessary.
 LCP requires that the child have an interest in being involved in the workshop!
 The workshop will create a supportive and safe environment for the child to try something new; we only ask that they come willing to try and willing to say “Yes!”

 The CTW will take place in Hyde Park village, at the historic Hyde Park Opera House, from 9:00 am to 3:00 pm each day.
 The workshop schedule will address many areas of theater: not only auditioning for parts (and contending with the casting choices that are made!) and rehearsing scenes, songs and dances, but also costuming, makeup, sets, props, and more.
 All activities will ultimately be working toward the performance on August 9th.